Sketching and Watercolor: Journal Style

 Q: How many pages will Jane comment on?

 A: You can share as many pages, from each assignment, as you like.
-Jane will comment on each one during the 9 weeks the class is online.
+Jane will comment on each one until the class closes.

 Q: I’m not very comfortable with the computer.
 What’s involved?

 A: You’ll need to be able to photograph or scan your sketchbook page as a jpeg.
 You will then upload it, from your computer or iPad to the online lesson.
 When you start class, there is a video explaining how to use the online classroom.
 And support at Ruzuku (the classroom platform) is very helpful!
 You might want to watch this video by Ruzuku to see how the classroom works.

 Q: Do I have access to the classroom and videos forever?

 A: No. The step-by-step pdf lessons are yours to keep and the classroom will close a few weeks after the last lesson is released.
 I like to create a community of students and to comment on each and every posted page, so the classroom time is limited.

 A few reviews of Sketching and Watercolor: Journal Style online class